SSpzcee/Asunder-PHB/phb/md/Iwa Clans.md

 You begin effortlessly burrowing into the ground with your extremely hard and flat claws and you are still aware of everything that is happening on the surface thanks to your honed tactile senses able to detect even the faintest of vibrations.

 Type: D Rank - Doton Ninjutsu
-Chakra: 12 \+ X
+Chakra: 15 \+ X
 Special Upkeep: 1 \+ X
 Speed: 3 \+ X\*2

 Tags: Utility, Self, Ground-Based

 Effect:
 You descend X Yards below the surface of the earth and gain Buried X to a maximum of 5.
-You may hide for free as part of this jutsu and for the duration of that Stealth Doton Jutsus do not break your Stealth but instead lower your TN by 5.
+You may hide for free as part of this jutsu and as an action while you maintain its upkeep.
+While stealthed in this way Doton Jutsus do not break your Stealth but instead lower your TN by 5.

 While you maintain the Upkeep for this Technique, you are immune to all Ground-Based and Environmental Effects that don't explicitly extend to underground.
 You cannot move in any way besides the Move Action, which uses your STR instead of AGI.
 You can ascend or descend Y Yards as a Speed 3 \+ Y, Stamina 8 \+ Y Yards, where Y is the difference between your current depth and your desired depth.

 If you end the Upkeep of this Technique, you ascend back up to the nearest unoccupied spot on the surface.
 The technique also ends if the durability of the ground above you is reduced to 0.

 ### **Hōkai Meikai No Jutsu \- Collapsing to the Underworld Technique**

 You cause the ground beneath the Target to collapse into a tunnel trapping them below the surface with you.

-Type: C Rank \- Doton Ninjutsu
+Type: C Rank \- Unarmed Taijutsu
 Chakra: 20
 Speed: 14
 Special: Stun 5

 Effect:
-This is an automatic Sneak Attack.
+The first time this is used in a fight it's an automatic Sneak Attack.
 You can only use this Jutsu to target somebody that is directly above you while you are underground.
 This cannot be Parried or Blocked, only Dodged.
 If the Target fails, they gain the same amount of Buried Severity as you and you are Clinching your opponent.

 When the grapple ends the opponent may immediately escape through the tunnel and end their buried status.

 ### **Yōshoku Damu No Jutsu \- Cultivating Dam Technique**